-V. S. Naipaul’s realist fiction and application of postcolonial observations has resulted in a celebrated literary career spanning over fifty years.
-A celebrated author and contemporary thinker, Naipaul’s canon has been praised for its meticulous political perspective and its interrogation of the political ideologies underpinning society and culture.
-The focus of his work simply is the work—transcending the temptation of articulating a specific political agenda or motive, which he himself has explicitly regarded as prejudice.
-Admired for both his wealth of talent and his respect for his art, Naipaul is a recipient of the Nobel Prize for Literature, named laureate in 2001, and considered a definitive voice of contemporary English Literature, and one of the preeminent writers of post-colonial fiction, a genre of writing which he has done much to define.
+VS Naipaul’s realist fiction and application of postcolonial observations resulted in a prolific literary career spanning over 50 years.
+A celebrated author and contemporary thinker, Naipaul’s writing was praised above all for its clarity and persuasiveness.
+Admired for both his wealth of talent and his respect for his art, Naipaul was a recipient of the Nobel Prize for Literature, a two-time Man Booker Prize nominee (and winner in 1971), and considered a definitive voice of contemporary English literature.

-A decade following the release of A House for Mr. Biswas would see Naipaul receive the coveted Man Booker Prize.
-In a Free State was published in 1971 to instant critical praise.
-This free-flowing narrative framed with an over-arching story begins with a narrator traveling by ferry to Egypt, and ultimately closes with this narrator on holiday in Egypt.
-What connects these two plot points are three interconnecting short stories: the tale of a Bombay servant who ventures on an diplomatic expedition with his master to Washington D.C. in the United States, the story of the tumultuous and often emotionally violent relationships that define a family in rural Western India, and the final chapter, titled A Free State, the story of a young homosexual government official and his colleague’s wife as they drive home after a professional engagement in a recently liberated and independent African state.
+A decade following the release of A House for Mr. Biswas would see Naipaul win the Man Booker Prize for In a Free State.
+Published to instant critical praise, this free-flowing narrative begins and ends in Egypt.
+What connects these two plot points are three interconnecting short stories: the tale of a Bombay servant who ventures on an diplomatic expedition with his master to Washington DC; the story of a tumultuous family life in rural Western India; and the story of a young homosexual government official and his colleague’s wife in a recently liberated and independent African state.
 A well deserving recipient of 1971’s Man Booker Prize, In a Free State is an inspired act of storytelling in its innovative use of both structure and language.

-Although known for his stimulating fiction, Naipaul is also a celebrated author of essays and travel writing.
-Most recently Naipaul has published a number of celebrated non-fiction collections including The Masque of Africa: Glimpses of African Belief, A Writer’s People: Ways of Looking and Feeling and Literary Occasions: Essays.
-Much like his fictional contributions to contemporary literature, his non-fiction explores the themes of post-colonial societies in the wake of independence.
-He is notorious for his often controversial public proclamations, having famously launched an attack on women writers and his conservative politics in relation to India.
-He has also been attacked by leading post-colonial thinker Edward Said for merely restating the categories of colonialism in his work, rather than discrediting them.
-Despite these criticisms Naipaul remains a fascinating figure, and one who has introduced the term post-colonial fiction into the lexicon of English Literature.
+Although known for his stimulating fiction, Naipaul was also an author of essays and travel writing.
+Most recently he published a number of celebrated non-fiction collections including The Masque of Africa: Glimpses of African Belief, A Writer’s People: Ways of Looking and Feeling and Literary Occasions: Essays.
+Much like his fiction, the collections explore themes of postcolonial societies in the wake of independence.